Return to top

 Ingredients for easy biscoff mug cake recipe on a white background.

-Melt Biscoff Spread: Add the Biscoff spread to a microwave-safe mug and heat for 15 seconds until soft and runny.
+Melt cookie butter: First, I add the Biscoff spread to a microwave-safe mug and heat it briefly until soft and runny.

 Lotus biscoff mug cake batter mixed in a bowl.